 Winter is by far the most festive time of year, and a wedding only adds to the seasonal joy.
 But before you can party with the happy couple, you'll need an outfit that lives up to those celebratory vibes.
 We've rounded up some of our favorite winter wedding guest dresses that'll instantly put you in the party mood.
 No matter the dress code or your budget, you're bound to find a beautiful dress to wear to a winter wedding right here.
 Our list includes signature seasonal styles (think: luxe velvet, shiny metallics, rich jewel tones, and bright festive hues).
-You'll also see plenty of on-trend details like statement sleeves, slip dress silhouettes, and square necklines.
+You'll also see plenty of on-trend details like statement sleeves, slip dress silhouettes, and cowl necklines.

 Ready to take the guesswork out of what to wear to a winter wedding?
 Keep reading for our top places to shop online and all the outfit inspo you could possibly need.

 To make things easy, we've listed 40 of the best winter dresses for wedding guests below.
 But if you'd rather browse the web for yourself, check out our top three places to shop for a winter wedding guest outfit online.